-Cold weather driving will be a breeze, so long as your car is in good shape and you take it slow.
+Cold weather driving is fine, as long as your car is in good condition and you take it slow.
 The best way to keep your grip is to take it easy on the accelerator and the brake, making no sudden changes.

 However, no matter how silky your starts and stops are, you can't assume it's all going to be smooth sailing.
 You should be prepared to spend some time moving through deep snow or around obstacles.